 An agreement was signed in 1996 between the two institutions and the Regional Ministry of Culture in Oviedo, under which said Ministry was to provide premises for the Archives as well as their maintenance costs, for which it would become fully responsibility in two years (in 1998).
 Meanwhile, the Foundation was to provide a maximum of one hundred twenty thousand euros per year (from the two hundred forty thousand euros Caja de Asturias receives for "Collaborative Activities") to cover its operating costs and activities during this period.

-Our Foundation is a founding member of the Asturian Fundación Oso, the honorary president of which is HRH the Prince of Asturias, and whose current CEO is Mr Martin Gonzalez del Valle, also a member of the Boards of Trustees of the Foundation.
+Our Foundation is a founding member of the Asturian Fundación Oso, the honorary president of which is HM King Felipe VI, and whose CEO was Mr Martin Gonzalez del Valle, also a member of the Boards of Trustees of the Foundation.

-In accordance with its Founding Charter, the President of the Prince of Asturias Foundation is a member of the Board of Trustees of the Fundación Oso.
+In accordance with its Founding Charter, the President of the Foundation is a member of the Board of Trustees of the Fundación Oso.